Early Alzheimer's Gene Is A Curse For Families, A Gift For Science

 Soon afterward, another patient came into Ringman's office with similar symptoms.
 That patient tested positive for the same mutation.
 Both had families originating from Jalisco, Mexico.
 "I was already getting suspicious," he said.

 Familial Alzheimer's intrigued Ringman.
 It was a relatively new field.
-Families with the disease had been known to exist since Alzheimer's first described the disease in 1906, but the genes weren't identified until about 90 years later.
+Families with the disease had been known to exist since the German physician Alois Alzheimer first described the disease in 1906, but the genes weren't identified until about 90 years later.
 The research touched on so many parts of science — neurology, biology and psychology.

 Later, Ringman came across an article co-authored by a Mexican neuropsychologist he had worked with before, Yaneth Rodriguez.
 It was about four families in Mexico that had early Alzheimer's disease, and they had symptoms similar to his two patients.